Frequently Asked Questions

 Do you take any traditional, posed group shots?

-Although I do not pose any of my photographs, I realise that you or your family may see some staged group shots as an important part of the wedding photography.
-I suggest you have as few as possible of these, and I’m happy to include around five of these shots in my coverage.
-This can include a shot of all the guests together if space and light allow.
-They usually take about 15 minutes with the help of some planning and an efficient bridesmaid or usher doing the fetching.
+Although my focus and priority is candid and natural coverage of your day, I realise that you or your family may see some staged group shots as an important part of the wedding photography.
+I recommend having as few as possible of these, and I usually do around four or five.
+These can include a shot of all the guests together if space and light allow.
+They usually take about 15 minutes with the help of some planning, and an efficient bridesmaid or usher doing the fetching.

 What will the balance of black and white to colour images be?